Last updated on November 19, 2019 at 08:54 am

 (Prices range from $29 for children to $49 for adults)

-Beauty & The Berkshires is a two hour drive mapped out by Mass Vacation.
-With suggested stops ranging from Bartholomew’s Cobble in Sheffield to Natural Bridge State Park in North Adams, you’re sure to get your fill of the Berkshires’ fall foliage.
+Beauty & The Berkshires is a two hour drive – with suggested stops ranging from Bartholomew’s Cobble in Sheffield to Natural Bridge State Park in North Adams, you’re sure to get your fill of the Berkshires’ fall foliage.

 The Kancamagus Highway or “The Kanc” is a 34.5 mile drive recognized as one of the best fall foliage viewing areas in the United States.
 Untouched by businesses, hotels and gas stations, this scenic byway takes travelers to an elevation just under 3,000 feet for magnificent views of New Hampshire’s mountains, rivers and waterfalls.